smthfrmn/filter-by-track-data/README.md

 **Setting `other`:** If `variab` is 'other' and this value is null or an empty string, an error will be logged and a null result will be returned.

 **Setting `rel`:** If none of the relation options are selected, an error will be logged and a null result will be returned.
-It has to be carefully considered that the selected relation fits with the data type of the selected variable.
-Only numeric and timestamps variables can relate by '==', '>' or '<', filtering will log a warning and most likely return an empty or null data set if users attempt to filter with incorrect data types.
+Keep in mind that when using ">" or "<" for character/factor data types, R will filter based on alphabetical order and that results may be unexpected.

 **Setting `valu`:** If this value is null or an empty string, an error will be logged and a null result will be returned.
 The data type of the entered value has to fit with the selected variable.